 Working papers

 Abstract: Do peers influence individuals’ involvement in political activism?
-To provide a quantitative answer, I study Argentina’s abortion rights debate through Twitter, the social media platform.
-Pro-choice and pro-life activists coexisted online, and the evidence suggests peer groups were not too polarized.
-I develop a model of strategic interactions in a network allowing for heterogeneous peer effects.
-Next, I estimate peer effects and test whether online activism exhibits strategic substitutability or complementarity.
-I create a novel panel dataset where links and actions are observable by combining tweets’ and users’ information.
-I provide a reduced-form analysis by proposing a network-based instrumental variable.
-The results indicate strategic complementarity in online activism, both from aligned and opposing peers.
-Notably, the evidence suggests homophily in the formation of Twitter’s network, but it does not support the hypothesis of an echo-chamber effect.
+Are peers like or opposite-minded?
+Does this distinction matter for understanding peer influence in activism?
+To provide a quantitative answer to these questions, I study Argentina’s abortion rights debate through Twitter.
+Pro-choice and pro-life activists coexisted online, and the evidence suggests peer groups were not fully polarized.
+I propose a model of heterogeneous peer effects in a network and empirically test whether online activism exhibits strategic substitutability or complementarity, distinguishing between like and opposite-minded peers.
+To achieve this, I construct a novel panel dataset by combining tweets’ and users’ information and provide a reduced-form analysis by proposing a network-based instrumental variable.
+The results indicate strategic complementarity in online activism from both like and opposite-minded peers.
+Notably, the evidence suggests strong homophily in the formation of Twitter’s network, but it does not support the hypothesis of an echo-chamber effect.
+While some individuals are segregated in online chambers, others are not; moreover, the peer estimates do not vary across these groups, highlighting the absence of an echo effect.

 Media: uc3nomics (English); Nada es Gratis (Spanish).